Imaging & Reports

 Neuroimaging

-Brain MRI (Multiple Studies, With and Without Contrast)
+Brain MRI (Serial Studies, With and Without Contrast)

-Interval progression of lesion burden noted across serial studies
+Interval progression of lesion burden across serial studies

-No consistent evidence of active demyelination on recent examinations
+No consistent evidence of active demyelination on recent imaging

 Spinal Imaging